alire-project/alire.ada.dev/index.md

 index](https://github.com/alire-project/alire-index) stores the files corresponding to its projects.

-The complete build environment is set up by setting the `GPR_PROJECT_PATH` environment variable before running `gprbuild`, thus freeing the user from concerns about installation paths.
-The user simply adds the used projects to its own project GPR file with their simple name.
+The complete build environment is automatically set up by Alire, thus freeing the user from concerns about installation paths.
+The user simply adds dependencies to the `alire.toml` manifest, either from the command-line (`alr with`) or a text editor, Alire handles the rest.

 ### Supported platforms

-`Alire` requires a recent Ada 2012 compiler.
-In practice, this currently means [GNAT Community](https://www.adacore.com/download) or GNAT FSF 7.2 onward.
-The continuous integration checks are run against Debian stable, Ubuntu LTS, Windows and MacOS.
+`Alire` builds are available for Linux x86-64, Windows x86-64 and macOS x86-64.
+For all those platforms, recent Ada compiler (GNAT FSF) are provided including cross compilers for ARM, RISC-V and AVR.

+For other platforms, Alire can be built from sources using a GNAT FSF compiler version 9.2 onward.

 <a href="https://github.com/AdaCore/Ada-SPARK-Crate-Of-The-Year">
   <img src="coty_banner.jpg" width="100%"/>